Artificial Intelligence (AI) isn’t just the future of finance—it’s the present, actively reshaping how financial professionals work today.

 You can use AI to manage risk, as it can accurately identify potential problems, suggest mitigation strategies, and help you make better decisions through real-time insights and predictive analysis based on large datasets.

 Predicting future customer behaviour

-AI can analyze customer-related data, such as purchase history, online behavior, and social media interactions.
-This analysis can identify patterns and predict future behaviors, such as potential churn or likelihood to purchase.
+AI can analyse customer-related data, such as purchase history, online behavior, and social media interactions.
+This analysis can identify patterns and predict future behaviours, such as potential churn or likelihood to purchase.
 As a result, you can act proactively to retain customers or stimulate sales, thereby reducing the risk of lost revenue.

 Assessing credit risk

 AI can forecast the likelihood of default by examining various factors, such as a client’s payment history, debt levels, and financial stability.
 This could help lenders make more informed decisions about who to lend to and at what interest rates.
 It helps protect assets and allows fairer, more accurate assessments.

 In supply chain management, AI can predict potential disruptions based on data related to weather patterns, political climate, and even supplier reliability.
 You can put contingency plans in place well in advance, reducing the risk of delays or losses.